TNKase Product Return and Replacement

 Adverse Reactions

-The most frequent adverse reaction associated with TNKase is bleeding.
+The most frequent adverse reactions associated with TNKase are bleeding and hypersensitivity.

 Please see full Prescribing Information for additional Important Safety Information.

 TNKase [prescribing information].
-South San Francisco, CA. Genentech, Inc: 2018.
+South San Francisco, CA. Genentech, Inc.

 • O'Gara PT, Kushner FG, Ascheim DD, et al. 2013 ACCF/AHA guideline for the management of ST-elevation myocardial infarction: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2013;127:e362-e425.